JonWakefield/AudioWatcher/README.md

 # Description:

-AudioWatcher is a simple Chrome Extension designed to auto mute and unmute the audio of a set tab when audio from a different tab is detected.
-This works ideally in cases where background audio is used; but may need to be periodically stopped.
+AudioWatcher is a lightweight Chrome Extension that automatically mutes and unmutes the audio of a designated tab when audio is detected from a different tab.
+It is particularly useful for managing background music while studying / working.

 # Features:

-- Auto mutes / unmutes audio
+- Automatically mutes and unmutes audio based on tab activity.
-- Ability to whitelist sites, allowing for selective control
+- Includes a whitelist feature for selective site control.
-- Works in the background on any chrome tab
+- Operates seamlessly in the background on any Chrome tab.
-- Doesn't collect any user data :)
+- Prioritizes privacy by not collecting any user data. 😊

 # Demo: